 After Kibana runs, then you go to any browser and run the localhost:5601 and you will see the following screen.

-In Kibana, the left-hand side we can see some toolbars and there is the first option Discover.
-Just click on that and we will see discover screen for Kibana query.
+In Kibana, on the left-hand side, we can see some toolbars, and there is the first option Discover.
+Just click on that and we will see the discover screen for Kibana Query.

-In the above screen, we can see two major concepts which are _source and Time.
-The Time, we show exact date and time when that data inserted for index and _source will show all those data in JSON format.
+In the above screen, we can see two major concepts, which are _source and Time.
+The Time, we show the exact date and time when that data is inserted for index and _source will show all those data in JSON format.

-Apart from the above two expanded document, there are also two tabs which are as follows:
+Apart from the above two expanded documents, there are also two tabs which are as follows:

 - View surrounding documents.